-(c) Key executives
+(c) Key management personnel

-The Managing Director evaluates key executives at least annually (including during the 2014 year) with qualitative and quantitative measures against agreed business and personal objectives.
+The Managing Director evaluates key management personnel at least annually (including during the 2015 year) with qualitative and quantitative measures against agreed business and personal objectives.
 These business and personal objectives are consistent with those used in the performance reviews for the Managing Director and Finance Director.